carlignn/carlgaspar-nostyleplease/content/posts/being-part-of-the-top-1.1-percent-how-valorant-helped-me-think-critically.md

 * Few more things I've learned since drafting this blog:
   * The food I eat matters too - it's an esports game - sports.
 Just like an athlete, you need to eat healthy foods and **TIMELY**.
 If you're hungry and nutrition deficient, it's impossible to play at your highest capacity.
 I forgot about eating on tie because the game became an addition for me.
   * Addiction - I learned that I need to **ALWAYS** look out of the box.
 That I'd need to see myself on a third-person view.
 Heck, even fourth-person view or even higher.
 I've learned that journey is more important than the destination.
 Don't focus too much on the goal or I'll start missing the point.
 I forgot the literal quote but it's something along those lines LOL.
+  * Digital Games - You'll always have the chance to repeat the scenario without putting too much effort.
+Just hit **RESET** and you're good to go again.